ricardonunesdev/aws-ec2-wrap/README.md

 ### Handling Errors

-All errors, custom and AWS ones, are thrown internally inside each method's Promise, and so should be handled by the `.catch()` method in your code.
+All errors (custom and AWS ones) are now thrown inside each method's Promise (as they should be), and so they should be handled by a `.catch()` method in your code.

 Example: